adam-cyclones/tidal-node/README.md

 - Return dobules as number
 - Return nested tables
 - Returning functions ?!
+- Feature toggles (how much magic do you want?)
+- Proxy node require to safely load Lua in the same way we load JavaScript, (feature toggle)
 - Change from platform inrto library distributable format
 - Smarter build system
 - OS support - (developed on Mac Os)